ranim-ben-amara/TouNum-Automated-Image-Captioning-Pipeline/README.md

-# Tounum - Automated Image Captioning Pipeline
+# TouNum - Automated Image Captioning Pipeline

 A comprehensive three-stage deep learning pipeline that classifies, denoises, and generates captions for images automatically.